-Figure 7.7-1: Network Slice Subnet Instance Modification Request procedure
+Figure 7.7-1: Network Slice Subnet Instance Modification procedure

-1) Network Slice Subnet Management Service Provider (NSSM_SP) receives a modifyMOIAttributes operation defined in TS 28.532 [8] from Network Slice Subnet Management Service Consumer (NSSM_SC) with the DN of NetworkSliceSubnet MOI and the new network slice subnet related requirements (see SliceProfile defined in clause 6.3.3 in TS 28.541[6]).
+1) Network Slice Subnet Management Service Provider (NSSMS_P) receives an AllocateNssi operation defined in clause 6.5.2from Network Slice Subnet Management Service Consumer (NSSMS_C) with the modified new network slice subnet related requirements (see SliceProfile defined in clause 6.3.3 in TS 28.541[6]).

-2) Based on the new network slice subnet related requirements, NSSM_SP invokes the feasibility check procedure.
+2) Based on the new network slice subnet related requirements, NSSMS_S verifies the existence of the sliceProfileId and invokes the feasibility check procedure.
 If the modification requirements can be satisfied, go to step 3), else go to step 5).

-3) NSSM_SP decomposes the NetworkSliceSubnet MOI modification request into modification requests for each NSSI constituent.
+3) NSSMS_P decomposes the sliceProfile modification request into modification requests for each NSSI constituent.

-4a) If the requested NSSI constituent is constituent NSSI, NSSM_SP invokes NSSI modification procedure as described in clause 7.7.
+4a) If the requested NSSI constituent is constituent NSSI, NSSMS_P invokes NSSI modification procedure as described in clause 7.7.

-4b) If the requested NSSI constituent is NF instance, NSSM_SP invokes NF creation procedure as described in clause 7.10 or NF modification procedure as described in clause 7.11.
+4b) If the requested NSSI constituent is NF instance, NSSMS_SP invokes NF creation procedure as described in clause 7.10 or NF modification procedure as described in clause 7.11.

-4c) If the NSSI contains the virtualized part, NSSM_SP invokes the NS instance scaling and/or NS instance updating and/or NS instance instantiation procedure as described in TS 28.526 [7].
+4c) If the NSSI contains the virtualized part, NSSMS_SP invokes the NS instance scaling and/or NS instance updating and/or NS instance instantiation procedure as described in TS 28.526 [7].

 4d) If the NSSI contains the TN part, NSSM_SP invokes the TN related coordination procedure as described in clause 7.9.

-5) NSSM_SP sends NSSI modification results (see modifyMOIAttributes operation defined in TS 28.532 [8]) to NSSM_SC.
+5) NSSM_SP sends AllocateNssi results to NSSMS_C.